cloneable/rostkern/README.md

 # rostkern

-An attempt at writing a very simply kernel with bootloader in Rust
+An attempt at writing a very simply kernel with bootloader in Rust.